Biduleman/gdriveToTinfoil-/README.md

 # SETUP

 You need to create a `conf` folder where you will put your `credentials.json` file.
-Only `service_account` are supported.
+Only `service_account`s are supported.

 # Available Endpoints